colorsofcode/javascript-game-development-css-amimation/README.md

 <!-- ACKKNOWLEDGE -->
 ## Acknowledgments

-To all the people on Twitter that I have connected with over the years.
+To all the indiedevs that I have connected with over the years.